Jon Bluming: Return to Europe and death

 After his training in Japan, Bluming received a letter from the Netherlands in which Schutte asked him to come back and teach at the old dojo and the Amateurs Association for a year on contract.
-Bluming went back to teach his old friends, make some new ones, and possibly participate in the 1961 World Judo Championships in Paris in December, but his career would halt when the Dutch Jujitsu and Judo Association (NJJB) impeded him from joining the competition.
+Bluming went back to teach his old friends, make some new ones, and possibly participate in the 1961 World Judo Championships in Paris in December, but his career halted after the Dutch Jujitsu and Judo Association (NJJB) impeded him from joining the competition.
 Bluming entered a public enmity with fellow Dutch star Anton Geesink, a potential rival, whom Bluming accused of working with NJJB chief Jan Van Der Horst to leave him out.
 Bluming issued a public challenge to the now world champion Geesink, but the NJJB again vetoed it.
 He then made a match against all comers, which was attended by some 80 judoka from 1st dan to 4th dan, and he still threw them all within about four seconds in full view of the press.
 Even so, Geesink did not step down to fight him.
 After watching Geesink's victory in Paris, a frustrated Bluming retired from competition and focused only on karate and teaching instead.

-In 1965, Bluming became the first non-Japanese in being awarded the 6º dan in karate from Masutatsu Oyama.
+In 1965, Bluming became the first non-Japanese to be awarded the 6º dan in karate from Masutatsu Oyama.
 This decision was controversial enough among Asian karatekas to force Oyama to put a challenge in a magazine, challenging any of them to a fight against Bluming in a boxing ring and promising to strip him from his black belt if the Dutchman lost.
 Oyama was so confident that he also promised a hefty bounty and swore to retire himself from the Kyokushin school.
 Only the Korean champion Kwan Mo Gun accepted the challenge, and was swiftly knocked out by Bluming via shotei.
 Bluming remained a close coworker of Oyama, but over time he became critical with his policies, and eventually left the school due to disagreements with him, founding his own school, Kyokushin Budokai.
 However, he remained a respected member of the association, being awarded the 9º dan in 1989.

 Four years later, Bluming was contacted by Akira Maeda from Fighting Network Rings, a professional wrestling and mixed martial arts promotion which had a working agreement with both Oyama himself and Bluming's apprentice Chris Dolman.
 Through Maeda, Masutatsu offered him to return as a trainer and mediator with Rings, which Bluming accepted on the condition to expel another of his enemies, Loek Hollander, from the school..
 In 1994, after Oyama's death, Bluming was awarded the 10º dan by Kenji Kurosaki.

 Bluming died on December 17, 2018, in De Bilt, Netherlands.